isaacg1/isaacg1.github.io/_posts/2022-01-25-abc-triple.md

 ---
 layout: post
-title: "My Very Own ABC Triple"
+title: My Very Own ABC Triple
+published: true
 ---

 I like the [abc conjecture](https://en.wikipedia.org/wiki/Abc_conjecture).
 It says that numbers that are multiplicatively pretty can't be too closely additively related, in a very precise mathematical way.

-The conjecture is about abc triples and a function called the ``radical''.
+The conjecture is about abc triples and a function called the "radical".

 The radical of an integer is the product of its prime factors.
 For instance, radical(800) = 10.